-Greece is one of the most popular countries for holidays all over the world, and Greece is also a country that tackled the current health situation in quite a smart way, which has allowed a gradual but safe lockdown lift.
+Greece is one of the most popular countries for holidays worldwide, and Greece is also a country that tackled the current health situation in quite an intelligent way, which has allowed a gradual but safe lockdown lift.

-However, it’s natural that people have some concern, and it’s only logical for you to try to safeguard your health and the health of your loved ones.
+However, it’s natural that people have some concerns, and it’s only logical for you to try to safeguard your health and the health of your loved ones.

 Check The Solitary Areas In The Bigger Greek Islands